 - Significant Catalyst: The proposal inspires a larger and more sustainable Anti-racism Action project.
 The connection between proposed project and larger project is clear and logical with identifiable next steps.

-- Realistic timeframe: Likelihood that the project can be completed within one year of award date, July 2021 to June 2022.
+- Realistic timeframe: Likelihood that the project can be completed within one year of award date.

 - Appropriateness of budget: Clear justification and rationale for the expenditure of the grant monies; proposed work to be accomplished with the funds requested; plan for other funding sources; grant funds may not be used for overhead or indirect costs.